CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: CLIP binds concepts unimodally

-Applying linear probing to the resulting embeddings reveals significantly worse accuracy compared to the original CLIP embeddings (0.66 for images, 0.85 for text vs. 0.96 for CLIP).
-This confirms that a BoW model does not retain meaningful discriminative signals, illustrating that high-dimensional representations by themselves may fail to encode binding information in the absence of object-specific information.
+Linear probing on the resulting embeddings yields significantly worse accuracy compared to the original CLIP (0.66 for BoW image embeddings, 0.85 for BoW text embeddings vs. 0.96 for original CLIP embeddings).
+This confirms that BoW models lack the structure needed for binding.
+High-dimensional embeddings alone do not guarantee that binding can be recovered with a linear probe.